Jazz up Your Dips, Hummus, Sauces & Spreads

 - Top with (or mix in) Harissa, Zhug, Jalapeno Lime, Za'atar, Napa Valley Blend, Chipotle Honey, North Beach Blend, Aglio Olio spice blends.

-- Top with (or mix in) ANY Stonehouse oil - we especially love Basil, Garlic, Lisbon Lemon, Hot Chili & Habanero, as well as bolder classic oils like Reserve and Organic Estate.
+- Top with (or mix in) ANY Stonehouse oil - we especially love Basil, Garlic, Lisbon Lemon, Hot Chili, Jalapeño, and Habanero, as well as bolder classic oils like Reserve and Organic Estate.

 - Use spice AND oil combos!